Review: Parklife Festival

 There's no denying that the top-quality lineup and the huge array of stages help to sweeten the deal – but there are only so many acts you have time to see over a two-day period.

-In 2018 there was also the opportunity to upgrade to a VIP ticket for £40 (but look out for deals to get this cheaper – we only paid £15), something we would definitely recommend doing.
+In 2018 there was also the opportunity to upgrade to a VIP ticket for £40 (but look out for deals to get this cheaper – we only paid £15), which is something we'd definitely recommend doing.

 This seriously cut down our queuing time by giving us access to the VIP entrance, and we were able to make the most of the facilities in the exclusive VIP Colonnade – including shorter toilet queues, more bars and food outlets and the opportunity to snap photos with very minor celebs.